ichiko5963/Githab_practice/README.md

 Slack Automation Bot

-This repo contains two automation features:
+This repo contains three automation features:

 1. **Event Reminder Bot**: Sends a reminder in Slack 1 week before scheduled events posted in channel `#5-イベント企画`.
 2. **AI News Bot**: Automatically collects and sends AI-related news to Slack channel `#aiニュース` every morning at 7:00 JST.
+3. **Ryuukuru Mention Bot**: Responds to @Ryuukuru mentions in any Slack channel with the AirCle mascot character.

 ## Event Reminder Bot